State Security Service (Belgium): 21st century

 In the 2010s, the VSSE found espionage to be on the rise as never before, a result of the valuable and sensitive information present in Brussels, seat of various EU institutions.
 The CUTA and VSSE were the first security services to warn about the threat of foreign fighters returning to their country in the early days of the Syrian conflict.
 As the number of foreign fighters, grew the service quickly became overwhelmed, and requests for additional financial support were not met by the government even after the VSSE provided the information that foiled a terrorist cell in the border town of Verviers planning an attack shortly after the Charlie Hebdo massacre.
 The 13-14 November 2015 attack on Paris revealed Belgium to be the centre of terrorist activity, a connection given bloody confirmation on 22 March 2016, with the bombing of the Belgian national airport and a metro carriage in the European quarter.
 The circumstances that led to the failure to prevent the attacks were investigated by a parliamentary commission that recommended a substantial increase in the security services' manpower and budgets and a better integration of the different actors, as well as improvements of information management and sharing.
 Since 2016, the VSSE has increased its counterterrorism capabilities, helped by long-awaited financial injections.
 Cooperation with the other security services is also occurring at previously unseen levels of intensity.
 To further support public understanding of the work of the intelligence service, the VSSE celebrated the 20th anniversary of its legal framework by launching its website and publishing, for the first time in seven years, an activity report.

 In 2022, the VSSE tipped the FBI about an Iraqi terrorist.
 A murder plot targeting former American president George W. Bush was thus foiled.

+Between May 2025 and the spring of 2026 VSSE was targeted by a cyberattack, in which staff personal data may have been stolen.
+The breach reportedly occurred not inside State Security itself, but through a software vulnerability in the American cybersecurity firm Ivanti that helps secure communications.
+Investigators found the flaw during an IT infrastructure inspection, and attackers allegedly gained access to employees’ personal, phone, and email details—though they did not reach State Security’s internal network where highly sensitive, confidential information is exchanged.
+No clear information has been released yet about who is behind the attack or what happened to the possibly stolen data.